When UK SMEs Should Upgrade from DIY to Professional Website Design

 Monthly subscriptions: £10-£50 monthly (£120-£600 annually) adding up over years.

-Your time investment: According to time-tracking research, DIY websites require 20-40 hours initial setup plus 2-5 hours monthly maintenance.
+Your time investment: DIY websites require 20-40 hours initial setup plus 2-5 hours monthly maintenance.
 At even modest hourly valuations, this represents £2,000-£5,000 annually in opportunity cost.

 Constrained growth: Poor conversion rates often cost far more than the one-off investment in professional development.
 A 2% conversion rate versus 4% on a website receiving 10,000 monthly visitors means losing 200 enquiries monthly—potentially £10,000-£50,000 annual revenue depending on customer value.

-Platform lock-in: According to Wix’s own terms, you own content but hosting and design lock into their platform.
+Platform lock-in: You own content but hosting and design lock into their platform.
 Switching later requires complete rebuilds.

 This approach works particularly well for UK SMEs that need better SEO control, faster performance, and ownership without committing to fully bespoke development.